cfpb/design-system/docs/components/info-unit-groups-link-blobs.md

-  At breakpoints below 601, the two- or three-column patterns transition into a single column and stacks each instance in Z-order.
+  At breakpoints below 601, the two- or three-column patterns transition into a single column and stack each instance in Z-order.

   **601 and above (2 column half-width link blob)**